sinwar/sni/README.md

 # SNI

-SNI- A django web app for buy and shell things in a particular area.
+SNI- A django web app for buy and sell things in a particular area.

-Technology used :-
+Technologies used :-

 1. pinax starter project